boxblinkracer/phpunuhi/README.md

 Google Cloud Translation allows you to use the AI services of Google.
 If you have an API Key, you can easily provide it with the corresponding argument when running the translation command.

-#### 10.3.3 Google Web Translate
+#### 11.3.3 Google Web Translate

 * Service: "googleweb"

 This service just consumes the web page of Google.
 So it's the same thing that you would do when just visiting the Google search page.

-The good thing is that this service is totally free.
-The bad thing is, that a massive number of requests might lead to a temporary blocking of your IP address.
+Because of this, it can happen, that a massive number of requests might lead to a temporary blocking of your IP address.

+This is more meant for educational purposes.
+Although it works, you should consider getting a real Google API key for commercial and serious usage of their services.